How to Remove Dog Urine Smell From Concrete

 - After scrubbing the areas for at least 15 minutes, rinse the concrete thoroughly.
 For interior applications you can wet / dry vacuum up the dirty water and rinse water after cleaning.
 You can also use a mop to remove the dirty water and rinse water as well.
 Let the concrete dry and Odor Kleanz will continue to work it’s magic for days after.

-Sealing Your Concrete
+The Process Of Sealing Your Concrete

 - Just pour Odor Shield into a clean pump sprayer… you can rinse out the sprayer you used for the Odor Kleanz and use the same one.
 Spray down the sealer until the surface looks completely wet.
 Let it soak in for about 20-30 minutes.